þriðjudagur, 9. október 2012

 For the generation of modelers that came before me, John Allen is often heralded as the greatest inspiration.
 And though I admired (and still admire) his creation, I never really considered him one of my direct inspirations.
 To this day if you ask my generation of model railroaders who their greatest inspiration was I think Allen McClelland would win hands down.
 His Virginian & Ohio series ran in RMC about the time I was in high school � and was a real shift in the way model railroaders considered everything from design to operation.
 In many ways, the V&O and its creator defined the �modern� model railroad layout.
 I devoured every word of that series.
 Allen�s fictional railroad was so well thought out that I remember searching (in vain) through a railroad atlas in the local library for the V&O.

 Another modeler, who�s work we didn�t see anywhere near enough of at the time, was Dick Elwell.
 His Hoosac Valley Railroad remains a favorite � and unlike the V&O it still exists today (although in a different house than when I first encountered it in the pages of RMC).
 See this post for some photos of the current version of Dick's masterpiece.
+Two other modelers who were an influence on me are not as well remembered as Dick and Allen today � but they still provided me with a significant amount of inspiration.
+Interestingly, they both modeled 19th century railroads.
+I'm not sure what that means, if anything, except perhaps their work was unusual enough that it really made an impression on me.
+Or maybe because my first HO set was an AHM 4-4-0 "Reno" I thought their articles applied to me more directly.
+In any event, their modeling and articles made quite an impression since I remember it clearly more than 30 (yikes!) years later.

 I don�t think either is active in the hobby anymore.
 (I believe one may have passed away a number of years ago.)
 (NOTE - See the comment section below)